NORC Summer Internship

 - Timing: The 2020 summer internship will begin Monday, June 15 and conclude on Friday, August 14.

-- Compensation: The hourly rate of pay for undergraduates is $20 and the hourly rate of pay for graduates is $22.
+- Compensation: The hourly rate of pay for undergraduates is $20 and the hourly rate of pay for graduate students is $22.

 - Location: Interns will be based in our Loop office in downtown Chicago